IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 ```

-## 3.3 Environment variables for the relion wrapper.
+## 4.3 Environment variables for the RELION wrapper.

-To tune the parameter of spIsoNet enpowered relion refinement, you can set up more linux environemnt variables as follows:
+To tune the parameter of spIsoNet Misalignment Correction, you can set up more linux environemnt variables as follows:

 1. set which GPU(s) you can use by sepecify the CUDA_VISIBLE_DEVICES.
 By default, spIsoNet will use up all the avaliable GPUs
 ```